What is a Local Offer?

 We plan circle times giving the children an opportunity to talk about their feelings, we also have books, sequence cards and photographs of our feeder schools, which we share and discuss with the children.
 We undertake PE sessions prior to school, helping the children to practice getting undressed and dressed.
 We offer school uniform in our role play area prior to school so the children should they wish can learn to put on their school uniform.

-Your child’s learning journey, ‘One Page Profile’ or EHC Plan and any other information that may be relevant to your child will be passed on to the new setting/school giving them the time to make necessary plans for any changes they may need to make.
+Your child’s learning journey, ‘One Planning’ or EHC Plan, a transition passport and any other information that may be relevant to your child will be passed on to the new setting/school giving them the time to make necessary plans for any changes they may need to make.
 Please note only with parent/carer permission.

 How is the decision made about what type and how much support will my child receive?